Get

 Somewhere, quickly down the line, signals get crossed and guardians will contemplate surrendering or worse, euthanizing the cat after being bitten “without warning.”

-If you can observe the person, observe the cat, and see the world they share, you will find the answers.
+If you can observe the person, observe the cat, and see the world they share, you’ll find the answers.
 You can provide the “warning” by increasing awareness.
 I live to make that happen, because it keeps cats alive … and cats make love happen.
 Go, Cat, Go is my love ballad to the cats of the San Francisco Bay Area.

 Catster: Have you seen 180-degree turnarounds in cats after a consultation?